vectordotdev/vector/STYLE.md

 ## `src/`: main binary and all related functionality

-The bulk of code resides in the `src/` directory/crate, and within that, is almost entirely related to the implementation of the various components -- sources, transforms, and sinks -- that Vector offers.
+The bulk of functional code resides in the `src/` directory/crate.
+When we refer to functional code, we're talking about code that powers user-visible aspects of Vector, such as the sources, transforms, and sinks themselves.
 There is also, of course, the requisite glue code such as parsing command-line arguments, reading the configuration, constructing and configuring components, and wiring them together.

 # Internal telemetry: logging, metrics, traces